adap/flower/baselines/fednova/README.md

 ## Expected Results

-The results below correspond to Table 1 of of the paper on the non-IID CIFAR-10 dataset.
+The results below correspond to Table 1 of the paper on the non-IID CIFAR-10 dataset.

 Centralized Evaluation: Accuracy(in %) on centralized Test set.
-Mean and Confidence Intervals plotted over atleast 3 seeds.
+Mean and Confidence Intervals plotted over at least 3 seeds.

 > Add comment about FedAvg+moment collapsing sometimes (not the case w/ FedNova)